syedalinaqihasni/coderabbit-docs/docs/integrations/knowledge-base.md

 ## Self-hosted knowledge base {#self-hosted}

-For self-hosted / on-premises deployments, you can enable the knowledge base features by setting `ON_PREM_KNOWLEDGE_BASE=true` in the environment variables for your self-hosted docker image.
+For self-hosted / on-premises deployments, you can enable the knowledge base features by setting `SELF_HOSTED_KNOWLEDGE_BASE=true` in the environment variables for your self-hosted docker image.

 You must also be running ChromaDB.
 Use image `chromadb/chroma:0.5.20`.
 In your CodeRabbit docker image environment variables, set `CHROMADB_URL` to point to the hostname where ChromaDB can be reached.
 For persistance of your ChromaDB data, mount `/chroma/chroma` in the container to a volume mount.
 For more information on ChromaDB docker deployment, including how to set up authentication, refer to the [official documentation](https://docs.trychroma.com/deployment/docker).
 CodeRabbit will use `CHROMA_CLIENT_AUTH_CREDENTIALS` if it is set.

-By default, CodeRabbit will store its data in the `coderabbitai/data` branch, unless you set a value for `ON_PREM_KNOWLEDGE_BASE_BRANCH=<branch_name>`.
+By default, CodeRabbit will store its data in the `coderabbitai/data` branch, unless you set a value for `SELF_HOSTED_KNOWLEDGE_BASE_BRANCH=<branch_name>`.

 ### Walkthrough